RakhithJK/spyder-ide-spyder-wiki/Roadmap.md

     - Emacs and RStudio keyboard shortcut sets
 * IPython Console
     - Make it use the current Spyder color scheme theme

+## Version 3.2 / April 2017

+**New major features**:
+* Editor
+    - Improve Pygments integration
+    - Tabs reordering
+* Python Console:
+    - Remove it for all operating systems